Does your old router take up space? Do not throw him away! See how you can reuse and save money.

 This solution looks like a wireless repeater, but with a change.
 The old router connects to your existing, password-protected network, but provides password-free access to new devices.
 Or if you are afraid of neighbors, provide access with a different security code than the master.

-This way you create a second network of visitors, which from pre, will prevent your guests from accessing other devices on your main network.
+This creates a second network of visitors, which by default will prevent your visitors from accessing other devices on your main network.

 If this level of security is not enough for you, then check the firewall settings on your main router for related adjustments and settings.